Basit890/Unification/README.md

 ## 🆘 Support

 For support and questions regarding this private platform:
-- Contact the development team directly
+- Contact the developer directly
 - Check the documentation in the code comments
 - Review the configuration files for setup guidance